Dakshina Mookambika Temple, North Paravur

-The Dakshina Mookambika Temple is a famous Saraswati temple in the town of North Paravur in the Ernakulam district of Kerala.
-The presiding deity in this temple is Saraswati and sub-deities are Ganapathy, Kartikeya, Mahavishnu, Yakshi, Hanuman and Veerabhadran.
+The Dakshina Mookambika Temple is a famous Mookambika temple in the town of North Paravur in the Ernakulam district of Kerala.
+The presiding deity in this temple is Mookambika and sub-deities include Ganapathy, Kartikeya, Mahavishnu, Yakshi, Hanuman and Veerabhadran.
 A shrine devoted to Yakshi is at the southwest corner.
 The sanctum sanctorum is in the midst of a lotus pool.

 According to legends, Thampuran (ruler) of Paravur was a great devotee of Goddess Mookambika.
 He used to visit the Kollur temple in Mangalore every year to pay homage to the goddess.
 When he became old, his health worsened and he could no longer undertake the long journey to Kollur.
 The goddess appeared to the sad devotee in a dream and ordered him to build her idol near his palace so that he can have daily darshan of her.
 Thampuran followed her instructions, built a temple at Paravur and installed the Goddess.